 A good way to choose where to stay in Santa Teresa is easy.
 Just chose to stay close to the beach.

 Santa Teresa Beach is the main beach in the town.
-Behind it you’ll find a road that runs the length of it.
-This road is full of restaurants, cafes, bars, shops and accommodation.
+Behind it, you’ll find a road that runs the length of it.
+This road is full of restaurants, cafes, bars, shops and accommodations.

 For those fancying a bit more peace and quiet, there are plenty of roads that branch off inland from the main road.
 Any of these smaller roads still won’t be far from where you want to go!

 Private rooms in hostels start at around $40 per night.
-Whilst prices for private rooms in a hotel start from $70, and go all the way up to $350 per night!
+Meanwhile, prices for private rooms in a hotel start from $70 and go all the way up to $350 per night!

 Where to eat in Santa Teresa

-When you’re staying in a beach town, two of your biggest activities become lounging on the beach and eating!
+When you’re staying in a beach town, two of your biggest activities are lounging on the beach and eating!